Are you in need of some better anxiety management strategies?

 Generalized anxiety disorder affects 3.1% of the population.
 That means, if you have a work party with 100 people, 3 of them suffer from significant anxiety.
 That is actually a pretty big number!
 About 1 or 2 in 50 people, broken down.

 Does this tell you anything?
 What it tells me is that when I feel anxious, there is help out there.
 It is so common that it is relatively easy to find resources and support.
+Keep reading to find out a little about my history with anxiety, and what you can do to manage your anxiety while traveling.

 A little about me